Ryan Craig

-Ryan F. Craig (born January 6, 1982) is a Canadian former professional ice hockey centre and current head coach of the Henderson Silver Knights of the American Hockey League.
-Prior to retirement, he was the captain of the Cleveland Monsters in the American Hockey League (AHL).
-Craig was drafted 255th overall in the 2002 NHL Entry Draft by the Tampa Bay Lightning.
+Ryan F. Craig (born January 6, 1982) is a Canadian professional ice hockey coach and former player who is the head coach for the Vegas Golden Knights of the National Hockey League (NHL).
+Prior to retirement, he played in the NHL for the Tampa Bay Lightning, Pittsburgh Penguins, and Columbus Blue Jackets, and served as the captain of the Cleveland Monsters in the American Hockey League (AHL).
+Craig was drafted 255th overall in the 2002 NHL entry draft by the Lightning.